Yatekii/copper/README.md

     - Data will only get pushed to the GPU when it changes.
 Not each frame as before
     - Each Drawable holds a UUID which matches the UUID of an element in the Schema.

-- Actions are perfromed using the `Action` enum, the `History` struct and the `Actor` trait.
+- Actions are perfromed using the `EventMessage` enum, the `EventBus` struct and the `Listener` trait.
-    - `Action` is an enum which holds a variant for every single possible change of the Schema or its view.
-For example `Action::AddComponent(ComponentInstance)` or `Action::Zoom(f32)`.
+    - `Listener` is an enum which holds a variant for every single possible change of the Schema or its view.
+For example `EventMessage::AddComponent(ComponentInstance)` or `EventMessage::Zoom(f32)`.
-    - Each `Action` can be emitted using `History::emit(Action)` which internally pushes the `Action` onto a stack.
-Simultaneously it calls `Actor::apply(Action)` of each known `Actor`.
-When reverting an action, `Actor::revert(Action)` will be executed in the same fashion and the `Action` will be popped from the stack.
+    - Each `EventMessage` can be emitted using `EventBus::emit(EventMessage)` which internally pushes the `EventMessage` onto a stack.
+Simultaneously it calls `Listener::receive(EventMessage)` of each known `Listener`.
+When reverting an action, `Listener::revert(EventMessage)` will be executed in the same fashion and the `EventMessage` will be popped from the stack.
-    - `Actor` is a trait implementing `Actor::apply(Action)` and `Actor::revert(Action)` which apply and revert an action on a given actor respectively.
-It is meant that the `Actor` matches the enum variants it needs and discards the rest.
+    - `Listener` is a trait implementing `Listenr::receive(EventMessage)` and `Listener::revert(EventMessage)` which apply and revert an action on a given actor respectively.
+It is meant that the `Listener` matches the enum variants it needs and discards the rest.
+- No schema state is directly manipulated.
+Every action is started via the `MessageBus`.
+States that only concern a preview can be manipulated with methods directly (selected component marker display, wire preview, etc.).

 # Building